awsdocs/amazon-translate-developer-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Permissions for using customer managed keys with custom terminologies<a name="kms-permissions"></a>

-If you use AWS Key Management Service \(AWS KMS\) customer\-managed keys \(CMKs\) with Amazon Translate custom terminologies, you might need additional permissions in your AWS KMS key policy\.
+If you use AWS Key Management Service \(AWS KMS\) customer managed keys with Amazon Translate custom terminologies, you might need additional permissions in your KMS key policy\.

-To call the `ImportTerminology` operation with an AWS KMS CMK, add the following permissions to your existing AWS KMS key policy\.
+To call the `ImportTerminology` operation with a customer managed key, add the following permissions to your existing KMS key policy\.

 ```
 {